-The following screen display shows this command sequence and informational messages displayed during compilation.
+This screen display shows the command sequence and informational messages displayed during compilation.

 Open a display window for monitoring the simulation as the test bench runs.
-In the Mentor Graphics ModelSim simulator, use the following command to open a wave window and view the results of the simulation as HDL waveforms.
+In the Mentor Graphics ModelSim simulator, use this command to open a wave window and view the results of the simulation as HDL waveforms.